andrewcooke/bnum/README.md

 ===================================

 Bnum is an enumeration class for Python 3.
-It tries to be broadly compatible with the standard Enum, but has been tweaked to address issues identified in a [rant](http://www.acooke.org/cute/Pythonssad0.html) I wrote some time ago.
+It tries to be broadly compatible with the standard Enum (and uses much of the same code), but has been tweaked to address issues identified in a [rant](http://www.acooke.org/cute/Pythonssad0.html) I wrote some time ago.

 * [Basic Use](#basic-use)
    * [Names](#names)